underscoreio/essential-slick/src/pages/basics.md

 //   Message(HAL,I'm sorry, Dave.
 I'm afraid I can't do that.,4))
 ~~~

-We can see the SQL issued to H2 using the `selectStatement` method on the query:
+We can see the SQL issued to H2 using the `statements` method on the query:

 ~~~ scala
 messages.result.statements
 // res2: String = select x2."sender", x2."content", x2."id" from "message" x2
 ~~~

+Notice that we don't need to call `exec` as we aren't communicating with the database.

 If we want to retrieve a subset of the messages in our table, we simply run a modified version of our query.
 For example, calling `filter` on `messages` creates a modified query with an extra `WHERE` statement in the SQL that retrieves the expected subset of results: